FORMAT: 80 minute LECTURES

 Reading: Anti-nutritional factors in plant foods: Potential health benefits and adverse effects.
 Habtamu Fekadu Gemede, Negussie Ratta 2014 International Journal of Nutrition and Food Sciences

-5. Broad versus narrow
+5. Broad versus Narrow

 Generalist versus specialist, biochemical and behavioral demands of narrow or general diets.